 The bias of BE1 model shows an underestimation of GDP growth as the forecast horizon grows (except in k=4, where the bias is reduced).
 On the other hand, in the BE2 model with an expanded window, the bias remains relatively constant and even decreases in k=3.
-These results are consistent with the findings of Giannone et al. (2008), who suggest the use of Nowcasting to forecast one step ahead and not for future quarters.
+These results are consistent with the findings of Giannone et al. (2008), who suggest the use of nowcasting to forecast one step ahead and advise against using it for future quarters.

 5.6 Real-time forecasts (out of sample)

-Because the BE average provides more accurate GDP forecasts than the rest of the models considered, I perform real-time tests in order to analyze the evolution and sensitivity of the forecast before the publication of new information corresponding to each series that belongs to the information set.
+Because the BE average provides more accurate GDP forecasts than the rest of the models considered, I used it to perform a number of real-time tests in order to analyze the evolution and sensitivity of its forecast before the publication of new information corresponding to each series that belongs to the information set.

 The period of study includes quarters from 2014-II to 2017-I, and the analysis consists of observing the evolution of the forecast, updating it based on the monthly release of variables that "complete" the information set.
 This allows us to evaluate variables to which the forecast is more sensitive and to identify the moment at which it improves its accuracy until a reliable estimate of GDP growth is obtained.
-Figure 4 shows an example of how the Nowcasting update behaves as each of the indicators that make up the information set are published.
-The forecast begins with the IGAE release for the third month of the quarter prior to the reference one, that is, it begins during the current quarter.
+Figure 4 shows an example of how the nowcasting update behaves as each of the indicators that make up the information set are published.
+The forecast begins with the IGAE release of data for the third month of the quarter prior to the reference one, that is, it begins during the current quarter.

 Figure 4.
 Nowcasting evolution in real time vs. quarterly variation of GDP (2015-I)

-I recorded my GDP growth forecasts during twelve quarters, from which I obtained the forecast errors that were grouped by “moments”.
+I recorded my GDP growth forecasts during twelve quarters, and from these forecasts I obtained the forecast errors that were grouped by “moments”.
 I identified 12 moments of particular relevance that make up the real-time GDP forecast evolution for any Q quarter.
-These moments include indicators of interest that have important effects on the Nowcasting:
+These moments include indicators of interest that have important effects on nowcasting:

 INITIAL.
-IGAE release; last month of previous quarter.
+Publication of IGAE data; last month of previous quarter.

-1. Balance of Trade release; first month of reference quarter.
+1. Publication of balance of trade data; first month of reference quarter.

-2. Car sales (AMIA) release; second month of reference quarter.
+2. Publication of car sales (AMIA) data; second month of reference quarter.

-3. Industrial Activity (IMAI) release; first month of reference quarter.
+3. Publication of industrial activity (IMAI) data; first month of reference quarter.

-4. Balance of Trade release; second month of reference quarter.
+4. Publication of balance of trade data; second month of reference quarter.

-5. IGAE release; first month of reference quarter.
+5. Publication of IGAE data; first month of reference quarter.

-6. Car sales (AMIA) release; third month of reference quarter.
+6. Publication of car sales (AMIA) data; third month of reference quarter.

-7. Industrial Activity (IMAI) release; second month of reference quarter.
+7. Publication of industrial activity (IMAI) data; second month of reference quarter.

-8. Balance of Trade release; third month of reference quarter.
+8. Publication of balance of trade data; third month of reference quarter.

-9. IGAE release; second month of reference quarter.
+9. Publication of IGAE data; second month of reference quarter.

-10. Car sales (AMIA) release; first month of following quarter.
+10. Publication of car sales (AMIA) data; first month of following quarter.

 FINAL.
-Industrial Activity (IMAI) release; third month of reference quarter.
+Publication of industrial activity (IMAI) data; third month of reference quarter.